AlexGusew/algotips/README.md

 2. Init `Priority queue` `pq` to store potential min nodes
 3. While `pq`:
    1. Pop nim node from `pq`
-   2. Set all adjacent nodes new distance = cur distance (it's minimal) + edge distances.
+   2. Set all adjacent nodes new distance = `cur distance (it's minimal) + edge distances`.
 Set only if it's less than current adjacent node distance
    3. Add all adjacent nodes to `pq` with updated distances

 #### Finding path

 Backtrack from end node to start node:

-- On each iteration pick adjacent nodes to current
+1. On each iteration pick adjacent nodes to current
-- Set current to minimal
+2. Set current to minimal
-- Add new node to result array
+3. Add new node to result array
-- return reversed array
+4. Return reversed array

 Instead of backtracking, we can set `parent` nodes during main Dijkstra's algorithm.
 When it's finished:

-- Pick end node
+1. Pick end node
-- Iteratively go to parent and remember current node (push it to result array)
+2. Iteratively go to parent and remember current node (push it to result array)
-- return reversed array
+3. return reversed array